 The report notes since 2015, two states — Alabama and Texas — have started including student testing data in evaluations, bringing the total number of states still requiring such evidence to 34, down from 43 before ESSA.

 Following No Child Left Behind’s strict requirements for education accountability systems, ESSA returned much of the control to the states.
-In addition to legal challenges over linking test scores to teacher evaluation results, education researchers also raised questions about the validity of such systems, according to a report last year from the National Education Policy Center (NEPC) at Arizona State University.
+In addition to legal challenges over linking test scores to teacher evaluation results, education researchers also raised questions about the validity of such systems, according to a report last year from the National Education Policy Center (NEPC) at the University of Colorado Boulder.

 For principals specifically, the NCTQ report shows nine states and the District of Columbia (DC) dropped the requirement that evaluations include “an objective measure of student growth,” while Texas added such a requirement.
 Six states and DC have stopped requiring annual evaluations of principals, while Massachusetts moved to an annual model.